phaag/nfdump/README.md

   to a UNIX socket.
 The corresponding program may be [nfinflux](https://github.com/phaag/nfinflux) to insert these metrics into an influxDB or [nfexporter](https://github.com/phaag/nfexporter) for Prometheus monitoring.

-- nfdump supports a default config file tipically */usr/local/etc/nfdump.conf* to store user defined paths for the **geolookup** and **torlookup** database files as well as for user defined named output formats *( -o 'fmt:%ts .. ', -o 'csv:%ts ..')*.
+- nfdump supports a default config file typically */usr/local/etc/nfdump.conf* to store user defined paths for the **geolookup** and **torlookup** database files as well as for user defined named output formats *( -o 'fmt:%ts .. ', -o 'csv:%ts ..')*.
 See the default */usr/local/etc/nfdump.conf.dist* file for an example.